ewels/hemnet-commuter/README.md

 Before you start, you'll need:

 * A method of running an Apache / PHP / MySQL web server (eg. [MAMP](https://www.mamp.info/), Docker etc)
-* An API key for Google Maps (costs money, but easy to get loads of free credits for a trial.
+* An API key for Google Maps / Google Translate (costs money, but easy to get loads of free credits for a trial.
 You won't need loads.)
 * A [developer API key for TravelTime](https://traveltime.com/travel-time-maps?openDialog=true)

 ### Using Docker